 You could take your toddler on these attractions, but they come with a caveat.
 As a parent, you can use your best judgement to decide if you want to take your toddler on these rides.

-Mickey’s PhilharMagic (Fantasyland) – This show is a bright, colorful, and cartoony trip through some of Disney’s greatest songs.
+Mickey’s PhilharMagic (Fantasyland) – PhilharMagic is a really fun and underrated show.
+It’s a bright, colorful, and cartoony trip through some of Disney’s greatest songs.
 It’s also in 3D.
 The American Optometric Association doesn’t recommend children watch 3D movies or games until the age of 3.
-You could just let them watch the show without glasses (which will be blurry).
+The show is only a few minutes long, so you should use your best judgement if you want your toddler to experience 3D.
+If you’re worried about this, you could just let them watch the show without glasses (which will be blurry).

 Haunted Mansion (Liberty Square) – Haunted Mansion is a classic, and it has no height requirement.
 But it is a haunted house.
 We chose to skip this ride with my 1 year old.
 It probably wouldn’t have scared him as he was too young to understand the creepy parts, but we didn’t want to risk ruining the day by taking him on a ride that could scare him.